LycheeOrg/LycheeOrg.github.io/docs/structure.md

 The `Providers` directory contains all of the [service providers][4] for Lychee.
 Service providers bootstrap Lychee by binding services in the service container, registering events, or performing any other tasks to prepare your application for incoming requests.

 ### The Relation Directory
-The `Relation` directory contains the handcrafted relationships used by Lychee to between models.
+The `Relation` directory contains the handcrafted relationships used by Lychee between models.
 Those house some of the most complex part of Lychee.

 ### The Redirection Directory
 The `Redirection` directory houses main redirection to handle the installation (database not set) and safety cases (security key not set).